aryamanpandya99/reinforcement_learning/README.md

 # Reinforcement Learning

 This repository contains implementations of various reinforcement learning algorithms in Python 3.9.
-These implementations are created as part of my self-study of the UCL/Deepmind course on Reinforcement Learning available on YouTube, as well as reading through Sutton and Barto's textbook "Reinforcement Learning: An Introduction"
+These implementations are part of my self-study journey through the UCL/Deepmind course on Reinforcement Learning available on YouTube, coupled with insights from Sutton and Barto's textbook "Reinforcement Learning: An Introduction."

 ## Directory Structure
-The repository contains the following directories:

-### DynamicProgramming
-This directory contains implementations of two dynamic programming algorithms:

-- Policy Iteration
-- Value Iteration

-The implementations are available as Jupyter notebooks

-### Monte Carlo Methods
-This directory contains implementations of Monte Carlo methods:

-- On-policy Monte Carlo Control
-- SARSA
-- Q-learning
+- **DynamicProgramming**: Contains Jupyter notebook implementations of dynamic programming algorithms.
+Dynamic programming techniques often involve breaking down a problem into simpler subproblems and optimizing solutions.
+Examples might include algorithms like Policy Iteration and Value Iteration.

+- **MonteCarloMethods**: Focuses on implementations of Monte Carlo methods which use randomness to solve problems that might be deterministic in principle.
+Methods such as On-policy Monte Carlo Control could be included.

+- **TDLearning**: Centers around Temporal Difference (TD) learning algorithms.
+TD learning methods combine the ideas of Dynamic Programming and Monte Carlo methods, and might feature topics such as eligibility traces.

+- **ActorCriticMethods**: This directory likely houses Actor-Critic algorithms, a type of RL method where both policy (actor) and value estimate (critic) are learned.
+This can include different variations of the Actor-Critic methods.

+- **ModelBasedRL**: Consists of reinforcement learning algorithms that employ a model of the environment to make decisions.
+This means they try to predict the next state and the expected reward from the current state and action.

+- **PolicyBasedMethods**: Focuses on reinforcement learning algorithms that optimize the policy directly, such as Proximal Policy Optimization (PPO) or REINFORCE.

+- **ValueBasedMethods**: Encompasses algorithms that try to optimize the value function, from which the policy can be derived.
+Examples might be Q-learning or Deep Q Networks (DQN).

-The implementations are available as Jupyter notebooks and make use of OpenAI gym.
+The implementations are primarily available as Jupyter notebooks.

 ## Requirements

-To run the Jupyter notebooks, you will need to have Python 3.9 installed, as well as the following libraries:
+To run the Jupyter notebooks, ensure you have Python 3.9 installed, as well as the following libraries:

 - numpy
 - matplotlib
 - gym

-These libraries can be installed using pip.
+You can install these libraries using pip.

 ## How to Use

-To use the implementations in this repository, simply clone the repository and run the Jupyter notebooks in the relevant directories.
-The notebooks contain explanations of the algorithms and how to use them.
+1. Clone the repository.
+2. Navigate to the desired directory.
+3. Run the Jupyter notebooks present.
+Each notebook provides a comprehensive explanation of the algorithm and its usage.

 ## License

-This repository is licensed under the MIT License.
-See the LICENSE file for details.
+This repository falls under the MIT License.
+For a detailed description, refer to the LICENSE file.

 ## Acknowledgments

 - UCL/Deepmind course on Reinforcement Learning
 - Sutton and Barto: Introduction to Reinforcement Learning
 - OpenAI gym

+---

+This README reflects the updated directory structure and acknowledges the recent changes.
+You may further adjust the content as per your needs and additional details you'd like to include.